To ingest data, you can use:

 Install Beats shippersedit

-To populate Elastic Security with hosts and network security events, you need to install and configure Beats on the hosts from which you want to ingest security events:
+To add hosts and populate Elastic Security with network security events, you need to install and configure Beats on the hosts from which you want to ingest security events:

 You can install Beats using the Kibana UI guide or directly from the command line.